dprint/dprint/docs/architecture.md

 The print tree allows writing simplish declarativish code describing how the nodes should be formatted.

-It's a rather shallow tree with the following nodes:
+It's actually not much of a tree and is quiet shallow.
+It consists of the following nodes:

 1. Texts.
 2. Infos.